 - Ladies are provided a long, black concert dress.
 Students must provide their own black, closed-toe formal shoes. - Gentlemen are provided a pair of tuxedo pants, a tuxedo shirt, bow tie, and cummerbund.
-Wind Ensemble students are provided a black tuxedo jacket.
+Wind Ensemble and Jazz Ensemble students are provided a black tuxedo jacket.
 Students must provide their own long, black dress socks and black dress shoes.
-No marching shoes, tennis shoes, or other casual shoes will be allowed. - 1.
-Jewelry.
+No marching shoes, tennis shoes, or other casual shoes will be allowed.

+1. Jewelry.
 No jewelry is allowed except for stud earrings.
-This includes rings, earrings of any kind (except stud earrings), bracelets, necklaces, etc. - 2.
-Nail Polish.
-The only nail color allowed will be clear or neutral. - 3.
-Concert Uniform Fee.
+This includes rings, earrings of any kind (except stud earrings), bracelets, necklaces, etc.

+2. Nail Polish.
+The only nail color allowed will be clear or neutral.

+3. Concert Uniform Fee.
 Each student will be assessed an annual \$25 concert uniform fee.
-This fee is used for purchase and maintenance of concert uniform items. - 4.
-Concert Uniform Storage.
+This fee is used for purchase and maintenance of concert uniform items.

+4. Concert Uniform Storage.
 All concert uniforms will be kept at home once issued for the school year.
-Students will arrive dressed in their concert uniform for all concert performances. - 5.
-Alterations.
-Parents are responsible any required alterations to their student's concert uniform.
+Students will arrive dressed in their concert uniform for all concert performances.

+5. Alterations.
+Parents are responsible for any required alterations to their student's uniform that are not able to be performed by the uniform committee.
 Pants and dresses must be hemmed to the proper length for appearance and to prevent damage (dress hem should not touch the ground).
 Every effort will be made to provide the student with a uniform that is close to their size, but the uniforms are not tailor-made to fit them.
 Parents may alter the uniforms by hand stitching only (no machine stitching, as it will leave a mark and damage the uniform) or by paying to have them hand altered.
 Do not cut any material off of the uniforms, and do not use stitch witchery or other similar product to alter uniforms.